mysterymath/lcc6502/Implementation_Defined_Behavior.md

 can be marked by calling `__calls(<fn>)`.
 Indicating that a function is called in this fashion automatically marks the callee as externally visible; that is, `__externally_visible()` is redundant in the definition of such functions.

+#### Calling Convention

+The external calling convention uses the A and X registers to pass arguments.
+Bytes of the arguments are assigned to A, then X, and the remaining bytes are pushed onto the processor stack by the caller.
+An argument is either entirely in registers or entirely on the stack, never in both.
+If an argument is more than two bytes large, it is passed by a const pointer to a location controlled by the caller.
+The processor stack is cleaned up by the callee.

+One-byte and two-byte return values are returned in A and A then X, respectively.
+For three-or-more-byte or struct return values, the caller adds an additional pointer argument after the last non-vararg argument.
+The callee stores the return value in this pointer.

+Note: The compiler uses dynamically optimized calling conventions for C-to-C calls.
+The above convention is only used for C-to-external or external-to-C calls.